Mihu89/CookiesAuthorisationSample/README.md

 # CookiesAuthorisationSample
-Cookies Authorisation Sample project using Aspnet core 3.1, example of conig cookies, adding custom claim, authorization based on Role and policy
+Cookies Authorisation Sample project using Aspnet Core 3.1, example of conig cookies, adding custom claim, authorization based on Role and policy.
+Example of custom Handler